-R329.7 Water service connections.
-Every floating home moorage shall have a water service connection and shall provide water service piping securely fastened and stabilized above water from such water service connection to an outlet connection at each floating home site on a floating home moorage.
-The water piping in every floating home in a floating home moorage shall be connected to the water service outlet serving such floating home and such connection shall be securely fastened and stabilized above high water line.
+R332.7 Water service connections.
+Every floating home moorage shall have a water service connection and shall provide water service piping securely fastened and stabilized above water from the water service connection to an outlet connection at each floating home site on a floating home moorage.
+The water piping in every floating home in a floating home moorage shall be connected to the water service outlet serving the floating home and the connection shall be securely fastened and stabilized above high water line.
 Water service connections and water service piping shall be constructed, installed and maintained in accordance with applicable standards established by or pursuant to ordinance.

-R329.8 Public sewer connection.
-Every floating home moorage any part of which is within 300 feet (91 440 mm) of a public sewer and every floating home moorage on Shilshole Bay, Salmon Bay, Lake Washington Ship Canal, Lake Union, Portage Bay, Union Bay and that portion of Lake Washington lying within the City limits of Seattle shall have a lawfully-installed connection to a public sewer.
+R332.8 Public sewer connection.
+Every floating home moorage any part of which is within 300 feet (91 440 mm) of a public sewer and every floating home moorage on Shilshole Bay, Salmon Bay, Lake Washington Ship Canal, Lake Union, Portage Bay, Union Bay and that portion of Lake Washington lying within the city limits of Seattle shall have a lawfully-installed connection to a public sewer.

-R329.9 Local side sewer system.
-Every floating home moorage within the limits specified in Section R329.8 shall provide a local side sewer system for the collection of sewage from every floating home in the moorage.
+R332.9 Local side sewer system.
+Every floating home moorage within the limits specified in Section R332.8 shall provide a local side sewer system for the collection of sewage from every floating home in the moorage.
 The local side sewer system shall be connected to the public sewer, shall have an inlet connection at each floating home site and shall be constructed, installed and maintained in accordance with this and all other applicable ordinances regulating the construction, alteration, repair and connection of side sewers.

-R329.10 Connection to local side sewer system.
-Every floating home in a floating home moorage which is required under Section R329.8 to be connected to a public sewer shall be connected to the local side sewer system.
+R332.10 Connection to local side sewer system.
+Every floating home in a floating home moorage that is required under Section R332.8 to be connected to a public sewer shall be connected to the local side sewer system.
 Owners and operators of floating home moorages shall not permit any floating home to be moored at any moorage under their control unless the floating home is connected to the local side sewer system.
-It is unlawful for any person to use, occupy or let any floating home for human habitation within the limits specified in Section R329.8 unless it is connected to the sewer system.
+It is a violation for any person to use, occupy or let any floating home for human habitation within the limits specified in Section R332.8 unless it is connected to the sewer system.

-A reconnection permit shall be required for any floating home which is relocated from its original site of connection to a local side sewer system.
-Such reconnection shall be subject to the approval of the Director of Seattle Public Utilities as to compliance with this chapter.
+A reconnection permit is required for any floating home that is relocated from its original site of connection to a local side sewer system.
+Such reconnection is subject to the approval of the Director of Seattle Public Utilities.

-R329.11 Sewer installation fees.
+R332.11 Sewer installation fees.
 The fee for the installation of any side sewer serving a floating home moorage is the fee provided by law for the connection to the public sewer of side sewers serving mobile home parks.

-R329.12 Plumbing systems.
-All plumbing and plumbing systems in every floating home shall meet the requirements of the Seattle Plumbing Code except as otherwise approved by the Director of Public Health in accordance with the Plumbing Code.
+R332.12 Plumbing systems.
+All plumbing and plumbing systems in every floating home shall meet the requirements of the Uniform Plumbing Code except as otherwise approved by the Director of Public Health.

-R329.13 Garbage disposal.
-Every floating home moorage shall be provided with adequate garbage storage and collection facilities which shall be located in an accessible place on the moorage site.
+R332.13 Garbage disposal.
+Every floating home moorage shall be provided with adequate garbage storage and collection facilities, which shall be located in an accessible place on the moorage site.
 No garbage or refuse shall be thrown or dumped into the waters.

-R329.14 Electrical service and wiring.
-Electrical service to floating homes and floating home moorages shall be provided as approved by the City Light Department.
-Electrical wiring and equipment in every floating home shall conform to requirements of the Electrical Code.
-No floating home shall be permitted to connect or reconnect to the electric utility's distribution system unless approved for such connection by the building official in accordance with the Electrical Code.
+R332.14 Electrical service and wiring.
+Electrical service approved by City Light shall be provided to floating homes and floating home moorages.
+Electrical wiring and equipment in every floating home shall conform to requirements of the Seattle Electrical Code.
+No floating home shall be permitted to connect or reconnect to the electric utility's distribution system unless approved for such connection by the building official in accordance with the Seattle Electrical Code.